kefbytes/KefBytes_iOS_Best_Practices/README.md

 	* Branching Strategy
 		*  A good branching strategy makes the developers job easier and protects against unnessary code breaks
 		*  A universally recognized branching strategy makes it easy for developers to know expectations
-		*  GitFlow is a common strategy that is widely used and has stood up well over the course of time Here are the basic ideas of GitFlow:
+		*  GitFlow is a common strategy that is widely used and has stood up well over the course of time.
+		Here are the basic ideas of GitFlow:
 			* There are two infinite branches (these names are common but not mandatory)
 				* master